ChristianLindler/CS4400-Phase4/README.md

 # Explanation of Technologies

-- Flask: Used as the backend framework to build and expose RESTful APIs.
-Its simplicity and flexibility allowed for seamless integration with MySQL and rapid development of business logic.
+- Flask: Used as the backend framework to build REST APIs.
+Allowed for integration with MySQL database.
-- MySQL: Served as the relational database to store and query data efficiently.
-Stored procedures and views in MySQL enhanced the application's modularity and performance.
+- MySQL: Served as the relational database to store and query our data, and also our stored procedures and views.
-- Flask-CORS: Enabled secure cross-origin communication between the backend and the React frontend, ensuring smooth interaction while maintaining security.
-- React: Used to create a dynamic and user-friendly frontend for the application.
+- React: Used to create a dynamic frontend for the application.
 Its component-based architecture facilitated reusable UI elements, improving development efficiency and user experience.

+To complete the application, we created a Python backend with Flask and MySQL Connector.
+When running, this API can be used to call our stored procedures and views because there is a route for every procedure/view.
+Then, we made a React frontend which displayed our views using MUI datagrids and had forms and buttons for our procedures.
+Ultimately, these tools let use make a fully functional web application which uses fetch to make requests to our server which then calls the relevant procedure/view from the SQL.

 ---

 # Distribution of Work

 - Christian: Setup React front end and flask server
-- Chance: Wrote home page and tested app
+- Chance: Wrote home page and tested application
 - Sebastian: Fixed sql from phase 3
 - Owen: Tested application